-I love that I can use a variety of colors to label my jars besides a white color chalk pen.
-I also like that the ink doesn’t rub off if you touch it.
-The white chalk marker that came with my labels didn’t stay put on my jars and the line wasn’t vibrant or smooth.
+I love that I can use a variety of colors to label my jars besides a standard white color chalk pen.
+I also noticed that the ink doesn’t easily come off unless I wipe it off.
+The white chalk marker that came with my labels that I purchased didn’t stay put on my jars and the line wasn’t vibrant or smooth.
 I discovered that not all chalk pens are the same.
 I really love how the Chalkola marker ink dries on the surface and stays put until I wipe it off.

 3.)
 USE MINI CHALKBOARDS TO LABEL HERBS IN POTTED PLANTS

 This next project would be especially fun for children and students who want to create their own garden at school or home during the summer.
 Label each herb and vegetable in the garden with mini chalkboard signs.
 I can’t wait to get my herbs all labeled with these cute, vibrant colored signs.

 4. ) CREATE DESIGNS ON CHALKBOARDS

 I love to discover decor that not only looks attractive, but also provides a useful function.
 I found a great deal on this chalkboard shelf for the kitchen and it works beautifully with Chalkola markers.

 I wanted to bring some color and style to the kitchen, so I created my own letters simply by going to dafont.com.
 You can type in the phrase you want and it will show you an example of different font styles.
 You can print off a sheet of your favorite font and then learn how to write that font by tracing over it.